polhenarejos/picokeys-docs/docs/picokeyapp/app-settings.md

 ## Available readers

-Selects the smart card / USB reader interface used by PicoKeyApp.
+Selects the smart card / USB reader interface used by PicoKey App.

 - The list shows all detected compatible interfaces
 - The active reader is highlighted